Younis Bahri: Berlin Arab Radio

-Prior to the Second World War, he traveled to Berlin and met with the Nazi Propaganda Minister Paul Joseph Goebbels and Dr. Alfred Rosenberg.
+Prior to the Second World War, he traveled to Berlin and met with the Nazi Propaganda Minister Joseph Goebbels and Dr. Alfred Rosenberg.
 Bahri reported on the Nazi Party's view, and did some anchor work that read comments and analyzed them on the Berlin Arab Radio Station (إذاعة برلين العربية) on the Kaiserdamm in Charlottenburg, with the Moroccan scholar Muhammad Taqi-ud-Din al-Hilali and the rebel Fawzi al-Qutb.
 In 1956 a book called ("Huna Berlin", meaning "Here Is Berlin") was printed in Beirut, which Bahri reported on and broadcast several parts.
 During his work on the radio, he was promoting Nazi propaganda and hostile rhetoric to Britain and its allies.
 He became one of the people close to the German leadership, attending official ceremonies in the Nazi German military uniform, wearing the swastika on his forearm, which allowed him to meet many of the Nazi elites, including the leader Adolf Hitler and the Italian fascist leader Benito Mussolini.

-In order to attract Arab listeners to the Berlin Radio Station, Younis Bahri asked Goebbels to agree to broadcast verses from The Holy Qur’an at the beginning of the radio broadcast.
+In order to attract Arab listeners to the Berlin Radio Station, Younis Bahri asked Goebbels to agree to broadcast verses from the Qur’an at the beginning of the radio broadcast.
 Goebbels hesitated but conveyed the proposal to Hitler, who agreed to it after Younis explained to him that broadcasting the verses of the Qur’an at the opening would attract the attention of Arab listeners to Berlin Radio, who would cease listening to the British Radio (BBC), which was not broadcasting the Qur’an.
 Radio Berlin gained the attention of some Muslim audiences, and became a favorite among the Arabs.
-After a while Britain realized this, so Radio BBC started broadcasting verses from the Holy Qur’an also.
+After a while Britain realized this, so Radio BBC started broadcasting verses from the Qur’an also.

 Despite the collapse of the Third Reich and the defeat of Germany, the Arab community was tuned in to the voice of Younis Bahri through the Arab radio station that he founded in Berlin.
 Bahri famously said in broadcast: "Here is Berlin, ‘Hay Al-Arab’(a greeting of welcome to Arabs)”.
 With this resounding phrase, Bahri founded his Arabic Radio from the German Radio Station in Berlin.

 During his residence in Europe, he worked as an imam and preacher in a number of mosques of European countries.
 Professor Samir Abdullah Al-Sayegh commented on Younis Bahri’s work on German radios says: "We know that he worked on Berlin Radio and left it by a decision from Haj Amin Al-Husseini, even after he was the main factor in its success, and acquired the ears of Arab listeners everywhere.
 Al-Husseini decided to take him out because he did not adhere to the texts of the statements and comments that were prepared by the Arab Buro in Berlin as he was agitated and added harsh, unwritten phrases in the text that were primarily related to 'Abd al-Ilah, as well as Nuri al-Said and Abdullah I of Jordan".